CS126SP20/final-project-asochowski/DEVELOPMENT.md

 - **4/26/20**: Added animation class to handle changing textures, added TextureSheet class to parse images into multiple textures, added rendering without bilinear filtering.
     - Need to correctly render transparent pixels, probably will use a shader to fix my current issue.
-- **4/27/20**: Fixed transparency issues, added player animation that faces the mouse.
+- **4/27/20**: Fixed transparency issues, added player animation that faces the mouse, added debris and bullet animations,